The Washington State DUI Process

 Fundamentally, receiving DUI charges means the state is accusing you of operating a vehicle while impaired by either alcohol or drugs, or both at the same time.
 In certain circumstances, this can include prescription medication and even over-the-counter drugs too.

-If you have been charged with a DUI, it is helpful to understand the procedure that you will have to subsequently navigate.
+If you have been charged with DUI, it is helpful to understand the procedure that you will have to subsequently navigate.
 There are two sides to most DUI cases.
 The first is the administrative side (your DOL Hearing) and the second is the criminal side.

 Administrative Process Following a DUI Arrest

 You only have one week from the date of your arrest to request a hearing to contest this suspension.
 During the hearing, an examiner will determine if you were arrested lawfully, if the officer had reasonable grounds to pull you over for investigation of an alcohol or drug influence, and if you were properly informed of your implied consent warnings.
-The officer will also look at whether or not you agreed to take a breath (or blood) test, if the test results were .08% or above, and if the field sobriety test was carried out correctly.
+The examiner will also look at whether or not you agreed to take a breath (or blood) test, if the test results were .08% or above, and if the field sobriety test was carried out correctly.

 If you contest the suspension and keep your driver’s license, you still may have it revoked as a consequence of a DUI conviction.